Global Marijuana March: Regina, Saskatchewan

 Held in Regina on the first Saturday of May since 1999, originally at the Saskatchewan Legislature.
 Starting in 2001, it was held in Victoria Park, in the center of Regina's downtown, until 2008 when changes to the city's permit policy forced organizers to change the location to Central Park.

 The event features live music mixed with speakers on various topics, sometimes with only an incidental connection to marijuana.

 Vancouver, British Columbia

 Held in Vancouver, British Columbia, on the first Saturday of May.
 People gather at the fountain at the Vancouver Art Gallery at or before 2:00 pm for a marijuana legalization parade through the streets of downtown Vancouver.
 The parade route is different every year.

 France

 In France the so-called Marche Mondiale pour le Cannabis is celebrated in Paris, Lyon, Toulouse, Marseille, Rennes, Lille, Saint-Denis-de-la-Réunion, Cognac, and some other minor cities in the country.

+Japan

+Marijuana March Tokyo (マリファナマーチ東京) has been held annually since 2001.